 Bodywork, Massage & Energy Healing

 Bodywork facilitates pain-reduction and energetic alignment, while supporting clients to feel more spacious, centered, and relaxed.
-I draw on over twenty-three years of professional training and experience to offer my clients a uniquely healing and transformative experience.
-Sessions are intuitively catered to address physical need and emotional-spiritual intentions.
+I draw on over twenty-five years of professional training and experience to offer my clients a uniquely healing and transformative experience.
+Sessions are intuitively catered to address both physical and emotional-spiritual needs.

 I utilize professional Massage, Bodywork, Cranial Sacral, Myofascial Release, Energy Healing, Neuromuscular therapy, and Accupressure techniques to promote ease, spaciousness, and vitality.
 I also facilitate healing by offering body-centered (somatic) awareness practices to support nervous system regulation.
-At the root of tension, stress, and anxiety, is our mammalian sympathetic nervous system response, also known as the fight, flight, freeze response.
+At the root of tension, stress, and anxiety, is the sympathetic nervous system branch, also known as the fight/flight response.
 When the body is continually operating from a place of sympathetic dysregulation, physical and emotional symptoms manifest, making life less manageable.
 My work empowers clients to get in touch with the parasympathetic branch of the nervous system, facilitating rest, digestion, peace and equilibrium throughout the body.

-An individual’s intention has everything to do with where we go in the session.
-Depending on the interest of the client, bodywork may support people to sense beyond their physical symptoms, and delve into the psychosomatic aspects of physical tension and stress-response patterns.
-One person may want to treat lumbar strain and reduce stress, while another may choose to delve into their relationship issues or heal past trauma.
-Each session is unique.
-This work is never sexual in nature and advances will not be tolerated.
+The therapeutic relationship between practitioner and client plays a powerful role in mind-body healing and nervous system regulation, and an individual’s intention has everything to do with where the session will go.
+Depending on the interest of the client, bodywork and energy-healing may support people to sense beyond their physical symptoms and delve into the spiritual and/or psychosomatic aspects pertaining to their process.
+One client may seek care for neck pain and stress reduction, whereas another may choose to explore unresolved trauma or relationship challenges.
+Please note, this work is never sexual in nature and advances will not be tolerated.

 The professional field of massage therapy and bodywork has expanded to include a large variety of healing modalities.
 Each modality has something therapeutic to offer, has a unique feel, and can be catered to the unique needs of the individual.
 To learn more about my specialties, click the tabs below.